Lots More Blues, Rags and Hollers

-Lots More Blues, Rags and Hollers is an album by the blues trio Koerner, Ray & Glover, released in 1964.
+Lots More Blues, Rags and Hollers is the second studio album by blues trio Koerner, Ray & Glover.
+The album was released on June 19, 1964.

 History

 Between this release and their next, Dave Ray and John Koerner each recorded a solo album, Snaker's Here and Spider Blues, respectively.
 The trio also appeared at the 1964 Newport Folk Festival, where their performance was recorded for the Vanguard Records album Newport Folk Festival 1964: Evening Concerts Vol. 3.
 The songs performed by the trio included "Blackjack Davy" and "What's the Matter with the Mill".

 Lots More Blues, Rags and Hollers was reissued by Red House Records in 1999 with five bonus tracks from the original sessions.
 It was also reissued by WEA International along with Blues, Rags and Hollers in 2004.

 Reception

 In his review of the 1999 reissue of their second album, No Depression critic Joel Roberts stated Koerner, Ray and Glover "emerged as one of the best and most popular groups on the burgeoning ’60s blues-folk revival scene" and said their original tunes "stand up next to the classics."

 Calling them "the best white blues group", Allmusic critic Jeff Burger wrote, "Koerner and Ray were first-rate guitarists, Glover could play harmonica like nobody's business and they all sang with style, enthusiasm, and a dash of humor.
 Plus, they had great material, some from blues giants like Lead Belly and Memphis Minnie, but much of it original."